Sports-Easy/uTrack/notes.md

-The main point to the challenge is to see what sorting algorithms I will use on the different data operations (I hope that kinda explains it).
-Picking the right algorithm can go a long way in a business ecspecially if they are using services such as: Amazon Web Services or Google Cloud Platform.
-Operations that take up cpu time can be expensive to use.

 ## Answering Technical Questions

 ### Please explain what is wrong with this code and what the observed behaviour might be in a component that included it. this.setState({count: this.state.count+1})